 "Oh, yeah.
 You have no idea.
 A whole lot over the last month or so."
-Ellie came out the front door, put the sandwiches down, and screamed, "Charlie!"
+Ellie came out of the front door, put the sandwiches down, and screamed, "Charlie!"
 She gave him a big hug - as big as any hug Jobe ever got, but a different kind.
 "So good to see you, my little chickie."
 "Oh, I so miss you.
 You've been off on another adventure?"
 "Of course.
 It's what I do.
 Got nothing else to do."
 "Where are you parked?" asked Ellie.

 "Up the street.
 Didn't see any open spots when I drove by."
-"I'll get another sandwich.
+"I'll go grab another sandwich.
 Don't go anywhere."
-"I won't.
-And you, young man.
-You're this mysterious Jobe that Ellie told me about before I left a few weeks ago.
+"I won't."
+Charlie looked at Jobe.
+"And you, young man.
+You're the mysterious Jobe that Ellie told me about before I left a few weeks ago.
 I kinda wondered if you really existed, or just more of her wishful thinking."
 "I know the feeling," Jobe said, without explanation.